Skip to content

 • Otherwise builds a revision prompt with the critic's issues and instruction appended and calls execute_output_type exactly once more.

 What the critic flags.
-Unsupported claims, asserted risks without code verification, review findings citing the wrong file or line, commit/PR/changelog text that overstates scope, and missing caveats when an inference is presented as fact.
+Unsupported claims, asserted risks without code verification, review findings citing the wrong file or line, PR/changelog/release note text that overstates scope, and missing caveats when an inference is presented as fact.
 It deliberately skips wording preferences and style choices that match repository conventions.

 The critic is a safety net: any error inside the pass (capability load failure, schema mismatch, network error) is logged as a warning and the original artifact is returned unchanged.
 To opt out, set critic_enabled = false in the Git-Iris config.